 Rome, Lazio Region

-After your tour inside the Colosseum, climb Palatine Hill for spectacular views of Rome.
+After your tour inside the Colosseum, climb Palatine Hill for stunning views of Rome.
 This hilltop neighborhood was once home to the elite political figures who were the backbone of the Roman Empire.
 Learn about everyday ancient Roman life as you descend into the grand Roman Forum, the public center for Roman political life.
 Visit inspiring structures such as Julius Caesar’s Temple, the Temple of Antonio & Faustina, and the Basilica of Maxentius.

 Pantheon, Rome, Lazio Region